Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 # **3. PROCESS**
 ## Data manipulation

+For this step, the following Python libraries were used (in that order) to accomplish further analysis of the data:
+    ✔ Pandas
+    ✔ Datetime
+    ✔ GeoPy
+    ✔ Matplotlib
+    ✔ NumPy

 ### 🌟**Organizing data**
 The data provided was examined initially by checking general statistics and size of the dataframe.
 The Cyclistic's dataframe provided was found to have 258678 rows and 13 columns in total.